Krishnadev-cmd/Football_Player_Detector/README.md

 - `ultralytics`: For YOLOv10 model.
 - `supervision`: For frame annotation.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Contact

 For any questions or suggestions, please contact [your-email@example.com].